 If I am cycling during my trip (it often happens) I have a compact camera in my pocket.
 There are 3 main reasons.
 I can take it out very easily for a point and shoot, better quality than a mobile, sturdy and some of them weather sealed

 If I keep moving every 2-3 days during my trip (but no cycling or similar activities) I take a mirrorless with me with a zoom lens and a small quick prime lens.
-I had a Panasonic GX85 in my last trip and it worked great!
+I had a Panasonic GX85 in one of my last trip and it worked great!

 If I am based in mostly 1 or 2 location I take my DSLR full sensor, the Nikon D610.
 It’s heavy however it does some great photos.